MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/configure-microsoft-threat-experts.md

 - Can you give more context or insights about this alert: “Suspicious behavior by a system utility was observed”.

 **Possible machine compromise**
-- Can you please help answer why we see “Unknown process observed?”
-This is seen quite frequently on many machines and we would appreciate input on whether this is related to malicious activity.
+- Can you help answer why we see “Unknown process observed?”
+This is seen quite frequently on many machines.
+We appreciate any input to clarify whether this is related to malicious activity.
 - Can you help validate a possible compromise on the following system on [date] with similar behaviors as the previous [malware name] malware detection on the same system in [month]?

 **Threat intelligence details**
 - This morning, we detected a phishing email that delivered a malicious Word document to a user.
 This caused a series of suspicious events which triggered multiple Windows Defender alerts for [malware name] malware.
 Do you have any information on this malware?
-If yes, can you please send me a link?
+If yes, can you send me a link?
-- I recently saw a [social media reference e.g. Twitter or blog] post about a threat that is targeting my industry.
+- I recently saw a [social media reference e.g., Twitter or blog] post about a threat that is targeting my industry.
 Can you help me understand what protection Microsoft Defender ATP provides against this threat actor?

 **Microsoft Threat Experts’ alert communications**
 - Can your incident response team help us address the targeted attack notification that we got?